 - Set whisky alight with either a long lighter or match and wait until all the alcohol cooks off (give the pan a shake to ensure all the alcohol ignites)

-- Add 1 tsp dijon mustard and 1 beef stock cube dissolved in 100 ml water – stir to ensure even distribution
+- Add 1 teaspoon dijon mustard and 1 beef stock cube dissolved in 100 ml water - stir to ensure even distribution

 - Pour in 200 ml double cream and simmer for 5 minutes on medium/high heat